CODE-Y02/pro-E-commerce-service/README.md

 # pro-ecomm-graphql

-This is NOT JUST PROJECT but an Professional and Scable backend
+This is NOT JUST PROJECT but an Professional and Scable backend, At least a TRY to do so ..

+Feel Free To RAISE a Issue or raise PR .

 ## BACKEND Stack